 Get cooking with free classes

 Save your bank balance from the UberEats order now button.
 Pop on a free podcast and spend Sunday arvo cooking.
-Not gifted with a wok?
-Get tips to eat well on a budget, boost your gut health with beans and feed your brain for a study sesh.
-Sow, Grow, Graze classes from The Social Food Project are free.
 Or check out the Sandro Demaio Foundation’s free, easy peasy recipes that the kids can try too.
 Get Healthy at Home with banana bread, flatbread pizzas and cauliflower korma.

 Host a mini dinner party